moding-il/bizdoc.core/README.md

 You can use BizDoc _IProfileManager_ service to store application specific settings.

-In your object constructor, consume _IProfileManager_ and use Get() and Set() method to retreive and persist your settings.
+In your object constructor, consume _IProfileManager_ and use Get() and Set() method to retrieve and persist your settings.

 ```c#
 public class MyForm: FormBase<MyFormModel> {